 The 2020s and The Future

 Under Michael’s leadership, The Moon Society has steadily continued to gain momentum.
-We have done a lot of work to modernize our membership and online infrastructure and take on new projects and partners.
+We modernized our membership infrastructure and online presences.
+We brought on new volunteers to assist with tasks.
+We have taken on new projects and initiatives and brought older ones to the forefront.

-In 2020, the Moon Society acquired the assets of The Lunar Resources Company, which also included all intellectual property for the Artemis Project.
-At a board meeting in March 2020, the Moon Society voted to officially merge with the Artemis Society International, bring our history full circle.
+At the beginning of the year, the Moon Society acquired the assets of The Lunar Resources Company, which also included all intellectual property for the Artemis Project.
+At a board meeting in March 2020, the Moon Society voted to officially merge with both T.L.R.C. and the Artemis Society International, bring our history full circle.
+The child organization has now subsumed its parents and it continues the mission and the legacy of all three, and at their fastest pace ever!